bcwhite-code/brians-blueprints/self-building-spacex.md

 of the main rail).
 Then I just feed the Mall and slowly build it out by hand.
 The only things I automate outside the mall are Red Science and Yellow Belts.

+Basic mines aren't included and the "Mine" block isn't suitable until later.
-Mines aren't included.
-Build them by hand using track from the SBF and stations from BT/aux.
+Build them by hand using track from the SBF book and stations from BT/aux book, adding more mines as necessary.
+Be sure to connect red & green wires from the big power pole to the rail power poles if you want to have an accurate status report of available resources.

 * Mall: Use upgrade planner to change yellow chests to wooden.
 Place them.
 Then reverse the upgrade and leave it pending.
 Do the same with red chests.
 Later, bots will put everything back in order.
 Set refinecy recipe to basic processing (output only methane) until "advanced oil processing" is researched (requires blue science).
 Note: The Mall doesn't produce _everything_.
 Some things will have to be hand-crafted and dumped into the logistics network via "trash slots" and others will have to be produced in space.
 * Home: Build beside Mall.